CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: Introduction

 To exploit these structures, a rich family of neural architectures have been proposed.
-Hypergraph neural networks employ node–hyperedge message passing and have achieved strong performance on node classification tasks~\cite{cai2022hypergraph}, typically through two-stage aggregation schemes~\cite{feng2019hypergraph,ding2020more,ding2023hyperformer}.
+Hypergraph neural networks(HGNNs) employ node–hyperedge message passing and have achieved strong performance on node classification tasks~\cite{cai2022hypergraph}, typically through two-stage aggregation schemes~\cite{feng2019hypergraph,ding2020more,ding2023hyperformer}.
 However, HGNNs primarily model node–edge interactions and consider only low-dimensional, local message passing, leaving higher-order dependencies (e.g. edge–face, multi-rank interactions) unmodeled.
 Unified approaches like UniGNN~\cite{huang2021unignn}, CCNNs~\cite{hajij2022topological,hajij2023combinatorial}, and the topological message passing framework of TopoTune~\cite{papillon2023architectures} attempt to generalize beyond hypergraphs.
-These methods introduce higher-order message passing, but most remain iterative and inherently local~\cite{naitzat2020topology,wen2024tensor}, limiting their ability to capture long-range, directional and fully structured dependencies.
+These methods introduce higher-order message passing, but most remain iterative and inherently local~\cite{naitzat2020topology,wen2024tensor,hajij2025copresheaf}, limiting their ability to capture long-range, directional and fully structured dependencies.
 These advances demonstrate the value of explicitly modeling structural geometry, yet most of them rely on low-order or graph-based formulations.
-This limitation highlights the need to move beyond such representations to exploit the geometry learning of higher-order structures in topological deep learning.
+This limitation highlights the need to move beyond simple neighborhood aggregations to exploit the geometry learning of higher-order structures.